UXCraftForScientificSoftware/Better-Design-and-Usability-for-open-source-science-software/episodes/05_Preparing_your_interview_study.md

 ---
-title: "Preparing your rapid usability test"
+title: "Preparing your interview study"
 teaching: 60 # teaching time in minutes
 exercises: 20 # exercise time in minutes
 ---